Internet in China: Political memes

 Internet regulation and political taboos in China result in an online political satire culture which tends to be more indirect and which spoofs establishment discourses.
 The Baidu 10 Mythical Creatures, initially a humorous hoax, became a popular and widespread internet meme in China.
 These ten hoaxes reportedly originated in response to increasing online censorship and have become an icon of Chinese internet users' resistance to it.

 Green Dam Girl, a satirical character, is among the Chinese memes that draws on visual elements of Japanese popular culture such as moe culture.
 Green Dam Girl satirised the Green Dam Youth Escort software.

 The State Administration of Press, Publication, Radio, Film and Television issued a directive on 30 March 2009 to highlight 31 categories of content prohibited online, including violence, pornography and content which may "incite ethnic discrimination or undermine social stability".
 Many Chinese internet users believe the instruction follows the official embarrassment over the "Grass Mud Horse" and the "River Crab".
-Industry observers believe that the move was designed to stop the spread of parodies or other comments on politically sensitive issues in the runup to the anniversary of the 4 June Tiananmen Square protests.
+Industry observers believe that the move was designed to stop the spread of parodies or other comments on politically sensitive issues in the runup to the anniversary of the 1989 Tiananmen Square protests and massacre.

+The meme "Shut up, we're discussing democracy and you do not have a say" is used in online political discourses to mock liberal democratic public intellectuals, contending that they are self-interested, ideologically intolerant, and thus hypocritical.